X-Gorn/BulkLoader/README.md

 `OWNER_ID`: Your Telegram ID.

+`DUMP_ID`: Your Telegram Channel/Group ID to Dump the Uploaded Files. let it empty if you don't need it.

 `AS_ZIP`: Set this to `True` if you want the bot to zip downloaded files before uploading.
 Default to `False`

 </details>